Research

 -

-We also require fellows to initiate one or more quality improvement (QI) projects during the first year of their fellowship and to complete this project prior to fellowship completion.
+We also require fellows to initiate and complete one or more quality improvement (QI) projects during the research portion of their fellowship and to complete this project prior to fellowship completion.
 We define QI projects for our fellows as systematic, data-guided analyses and activities that are designed to bring about immediate actionable improvements in health delivery to our gynecologic oncology patients at University Hospitals Cleveland Medical Center.
 Importantly, to make improvements, fellows will need to gain an understanding of our healthcare organization and our immediate gynecologic oncology multidisciplinary healthcare delivery system and key processes within this system.
 The primary mentor chosen for this project will be from among the Gynecologic Oncology faculty, however, a multidisciplinary team approach to these investigations will be essential to its success.

 - Outreach and Advocacy Projects